Crown land: Alberta

 In the province of Alberta, Crown land, also called public land, is territory registered in the name of "His Majesty the King in right of Alberta as Represented by [specific Minister of the Crown]" and remains under the administration of the mentioned minister until the land is sold or transferred via legislation, such as an order in council.
 Crown land is governed by the Public Lands Act, originally passed as the Provincial Lands Act in 1931 and renamed in 1949.

 British Columbia

 94% of the land in British Columbia is provincial Crown land, 2% of which is covered by fresh water.
 Federal Crown land makes up a further 1% of the province, including Indian reserves, defence lands and federal harbours, while 5% is privately owned.
 The Ministry of Forests, Lands and Natural Resource Operations issues Crown land tenures and sells Crown land on behalf of the Crown in Right of British Columbia.

+Saskatchewan

+Approximately 65% of Saskatchewan's land is Crown land.